LEDs and Solid-state Lighting

 Undergraduate students from universities within the United States with at least a 3.0 grade point average who have completed at least three years of study in one of the following areas:

 Students selected for the eight-week, paid internship program in solid-state lighting at the LRC will:

 - Participate in cutting-edge research under the mentorship of world-class scientists and engineers

 - Characterize LED/OLED products using state-of-the-art photometry equipment

 - Improve the design and application of LED- and OLED-based lighting systems

 - Present your work to potential employers at major solid-state lighting companies

 - Receive a stipend of $4,800.

-The next eight week summer internship program will be held from June 8 to July 31, 2015 at the LRC facilities in Troy, New York.
+The next eight week summer internship program will be held in June and July 2016 at the LRC facilities in Troy, New York.
 Session dates will be announced in January.

-Students can apply for the internship program in solid-state lighting by completing the application form.
+Students can apply for the internship program in solid-state lighting by completing an application form, available in January 2016.